mtulio/mtulio.labs/docs/playbooks/openshift/ocp-cco-multi-tenant.md

 ## oc plugin `sts-setup`

-> TODO: create a oc plugin covering the steps described in this article
+> TODO: create an oc plugin covering the steps described in this article

 ## References